Puget Soundtrack: Arrington de Dionyso presents The Emergency Labyrinth

 ** Northwest Film Forum and Holocene present a Puget Soundtrack of PNW artists scoring their own original filmworks live!
 This Saxophone Kills Fascists will score Arrington de Dionyso’s film The Emergency Labyrinth, Mike Gamble Ensemble will perform to Gamble’s VY//BLE, and IXNAY (Maxx Katz and John Niekrasz) will perform a set as well! **

-** NOTE: This Puget Soundtrack has been postponed from June to September 26, 2019! **
+** NOTE: This Puget Soundtrack was originally scheduled in June and was postponed to September 26, 2019! **

 The Emergency Labyrinth is a 40-foot long scroll of sumi ink drawings created and illustrated by long-time musician and artist Arrington de Dionyso.
 Nearly every brushstroke of its creation was documented in roughly 28,000 frames of stop-motion animation to produce this ecstatic black-and-white film.